lucas-sancere/mmsegmentation/README.md

-# mmsegmentation as histo-miner submodule
+# mmsegmentation as an histo-miner submodule

 Here is the presentation of mmsegmentation library, as a submodule of histo-miner.
 The original code is coming from: [enter].
 This fork contains some variation corresponding to the specific training used for histo-miner pipeline.